alisaifee/coredis/docs/source/compatibility.rst

 EXPIRETIME
 **********

-Get the expiration Unix timestamp for a key
+Returns the expiration time of a key as a Unix timestamp.

 - Documentation: `EXPIRETIME <https://redis.io/commands/expiretime>`_
 - Implementation: :meth:`~coredis.Redis.expiretime`